 Many college graduates, armed with their diploma in hand, will make the move to New York City to pursue jobs and start their career.
 One of the biggest obstacles college graduates face with their transition to New York is the expensive cost of housing.
+While one of NRIA’s newest real estate development projects is being built right now, you need to budget well to be able to buy in the City.
+New York is the place where dreams are made reality, and you need to make sure that you are adequately housed while you find your feet.
+It’s never easy to get onto the property market as a graduate, but if you can make sure that you save well, you could make it happen!

 It is certainly a tough battle to fight given the tight labor market which requires graduates moving to where the jobs are vs. jobs coming to them.
 Median pay for entry level jobs in the city is certainly higher than in other parts of the country, however, the increased compensation still leaves a very large gap for many between income and housing costs.
 According to WNYC, the median income across New York City is $50,711.